Nuclear state and level densities of actinides with the shell-model Monte Carlo

 where $\nu = p,n$ is the nucleon species, $\lambda=2,3,4$ corresponds to the $2^{\lambda}$-pole interactions, $P_{\nu}^{\dagger}$ is the monopole pair creation operator, $\hat{\mathcal{O}}_{\lambda \nu}$ are the surface-peaked multipole operators, and $::$ denotes normal ordering.
 The multipole strengths are defined as $\chi_{\lambda} = \chi k_{\lambda}$ where $\chi$ is determined self-consistently \cite{Alhassid1996} and $k_{\lambda}$ are renormalization factors that take into account the effects of the inert core.
 The interaction coefficients are parameterized by the following $N$-dependent functional forms:

-These coefficients were determined such that they reproduce known odd-even mass staggerings and models of nuclear state densities fitted to experimental data (See the Supplemental Material~\cite{suppmat} and references therein~\cite{Gilbert1965,Krieger1990,Cwiok1996,Donati2005,Goriely2008,Bonett-Matiz2013} for more details).
+These coefficients were determined such that they reproduce known odd-even mass staggerings and models of nuclear state densities fitted to experimental data.
+See the Supplemental Material~\cite{suppmat} and references therein~\cite{Gilbert1965,Krieger1990,Cwiok1996,Donati2005,Goriely2008,Bonett-Matiz2013} for more details.

-The nuclear state density (NSD) at excitation energy of $E_x = \langle \hat{H} \rangle - E_0$ is the inverse Laplace transform of the nuclear partition function $Z(\beta)$.
+\ssec{State and level densities of actinides} The nuclear state density (NSD) at energy $E$ is the inverse Laplace transform of the nuclear partition function $Z(\beta)$.
 This transform is numerically ill-behaved, and instead we compute it in the saddle-point approximation where it provides the average NSD

 In Eq.~(\ref{eq_rho}) $S$ and $C$ are, respectively, the canonical entropy and heat capacity.
-The logarithm of the partition function $\ln Z(\beta)$ is computed by integrating the thermodynamic relation $E = -\partial \ln Z/ \partial \beta$ for the thermal energy $E=\langle H\rangle$.
-The canonical entropy is then determined by $S(E_x) = \ln Z + E_x \beta$, and the canonical heat capacity $C$ is computed using the method of Ref.~\cite{Liu2001}.
+The logarithm of the partition function $\ln Z(\beta)$ is computed by integrating the thermodynamic relation $ -\partial \ln Z/ \partial \beta=E(\beta)\equiv \langle H\rangle$ and $\beta$ is determined as a function of $E$ using the saddle-point condition $E(\beta)=E$.
+The canonical entropy is then given by $S(E) = \ln Z + \beta E$, and the canonical heat capacity $C$ is computed with the method of Ref.~\cite{Liu2001} using correlated errors to reduce statistical errors.
 Thermal energies $E(\beta)$ are calculated up to $\beta = 40$ MeV$^{-1}$ for even-even nuclei and $\beta = 8$ MeV$^{-1}$ for odd-mass nuclei.
-For the even-even nuclei, this temperature is sufficiently low that $E_0$ can be determined by fitting the thermal energy to a form assuming a ground-state rotational band.
-For odd-mass nuclei, this temperature is not low enough to directly extract $E_0$ and we use the recently developed partition function extrapolation method~\cite{Alhassid2024}.
+The corresponding temperature for the even-even nuclei is sufficiently low so that the ground-state energy $E_0$ can be determined by fitting the thermal energy to a form based on a ground-state rotational band.
+Thermal energies $E(\beta)$ are calculated up to $\beta = 40$ MeV$^{-1}$ for even-even nuclei and $\beta = 8$ MeV$^{-1}$ for odd-mass nuclei.
+The corresponding temperature for the odd-mass nuclei is not sufficiently low to directly extract $E_0$ and we use the recently developed partition function extrapolation method~\cite{Alhassid2024}.
+The excitation energy is then calculated using $E_x=E-E_0$.

 In comparing the SMMC NSDs with experimental data, we used the back-shifted Bethe formula (BBF)~\cite{Dilg1973}